dimitarpg13/cpp_random_pieces/NOTES_on_constant_expressions.md

 * its function body must not be a function-try-block (_until C++20__)

-Function-try-block
+_Function-try-block_

 Establishes an exception handler around the body of a function

-Syntax
+_Function-try-block_ Syntax

-The function-try-block is one of the alternative syntax forms for _function-body_, which is a part of function  defintion.
+The _function-try-block_ is one of the alternative syntax forms for _function-body_, which is a part of function  defintion.

 **try** _ctor-initializer (optional)_ _compound-statement_ _handler-sequence_